DlieBG/SToftware0/README.md

 <br>
 <p>
-When you want to add a function you have to call the hook at main.py and at webcall/views.py
+When you want to add a function you have to follow zhe pattern in vorlage
 <br>It´s important to return Strings!<br>
 look at the vorlage [:):]
 </p>